choffmeister/choffmeister.github.io/source/_posts/2014-05-20-certificate-management-openssl.md

 $ rm temp.pem
 ```

-To split the P12 file into its parts again just execute
+To split the PKCS#12 container into its parts again just execute

 ``` bash
 $ openssl pkcs12 -in $domain.p12 -nodes -nokeys > $domain.crt